Black Lightning Series: Alternative Theory About Geoff Johns Hints At New DC Superhero Series

 — Anton Marks (@AntonMarks) December 21, 2016

-More recent reconning of the character has turned him into a meta-human whose powers are an inherent part of his physical body, rather than a piece of technology that he has to wear with him when he combats the bad guys.
+More recent recounting of the character has turned him into a meta-human whose powers are an inherent part of his physical body, rather than a piece of technology that he has to wear with him when he combats the bad guys.

 The character has been frequently seen on various animated DC series, but he has never appeared in any DC live-action television series or movie.
-The decision to introduce this superhero will allowed DC/Warner Bros. to further expand its already highly diverse roster of superheroes.
+The decision to introduce this superhero will allow DC/Warner Bros. to further expand its already highly diverse roster of superheroes.

 Where Will It Air?

-Although it might seem like the natural place for Black Lightning would be on The CW so that the character could interact with the vast array of meta-humans and non-meta- human superheroes already appearing on that network, another option would be to put Black Lightning on Fox.
+Although it might seem like the natural place for Black Lightning would be on The CW so that the character could interact with the vast array of meta-humans and non-meta-human superheroes already appearing on that network, another option would be to put Black Lightning on Fox.

 Fox already has the pseudo-Batman series Gotham, and the character of Black Lightning would finally allow them to have a real superhero – since Batman himself never makes an appearance in Gotham.
 There would even be the possibility for crossover, although that would largely depend on the look and feel that the new Black Lightning series would be going for.

 Gotham has a very “Gothic” appearance and might not work as a location – even if he were only visiting – for the character of Black Lightning.
-In addition, Gotham – while it has allowed super villains to have powers – has yet to allow superheroes of any kind to exist in its universe.
+In addition, Gotham, while it has allowed super villains to have powers, has yet to allow superheroes of any kind to exist in its universe.
 Stepping away from that would be a tremendous change for a show that has traditionally stuck to its much more grounded roots.

 [Featured Image by DC Comics]